-Interestingly, the DT can also be used to assist in maintenance work providing the digital information on the building.
-Use of AR let the maintenance crew to inspect, virtually, the building infrastructures, like the pipes inside walls and ducts.
+Interestingly, the DT can also be used to assist in maintenance work by providing digital information on the building.
+Use of AR allows the maintenance crew to inspect, virtually, the building infrastructures such as the pipes, inside walls and ducts, etc.

-In addition, the data received from sensors are compared with data received from similar buildings.
-The data analyses takes into account the variety of situations (a building in Houston will be exposed to a different climate than one in Seattle) to derive meaningful comparison.
-This distributed knowledge (on single buildings) generates an emerging knowledge that helps in the operation of buildings (proactive maintenance) and in fine tuning the design of future buildings (what material demonstrated to for best in the field in a given climate...).
+In addition, the data received from sensors is compared with data received from similar buildings.
+The data analyses take a variety of situations into account (for example, a building in Houston will be exposed to a different climate than one in Seattle) to derive meaningful comparison.
+This distributed knowledge (on single buildings) generates an knowledge that helps in the emerging (proactive operation buildings of maintenance), and in fine tuning the design of future buildings (what material demonstrated is best in the field in a given climate...).